 Tufahija (poached apples with walnuts), Baklava (nutty pastry in syrup), Hurmašice (semolina pastries soaked in syrup).

-Limited compared to larger cities.
+Limited in comparison to bigger cities.
 Upscale restaurants, often in hotels, offer refined local and global cuisine.
 Ideal for special evenings.

-Numerous options in Old Town, Platani square, or along Trebišnjica River.
-Feature traditional Bosnian, grilled meats, and some international dishes.
+Numerous options in The Historic district, Platani square, or along Trebišnjica River.
+Offer traditional Bosnian, grilled meats, and several global dishes.

 Pekare (bakeries) for quick breakfasts like burek. Ćevabdžinice for affordable grilled meats.
 Trebinje Green Market for fresh produce.